case class JObject(obj: List[JField]) extends JValue with Product with Serializable

 Return the element in the

-.Return the element in the
+i-th position from aJArray.Return the element in the

-when invoked on any other kind ofJValue
+i-th position from aJArray.
+Will returnJNothingwhen invoked on any other kind ofJValue.For example:

 scala> val array = JArray(JInt(1) :: JInt(2) :: Nil) array: net.liftweb.json.JsonAST.JArray = JArray(List(JInt(1), JInt(2))) scala> array(1) res0: net.liftweb.json.JsonAST.JValue = JInt(2)